JMPerez/jmperez.github.com/_posts/2015-09-21-ios-ads-blockers.md

 > "But I need Javascript for my site to work!" you claim.

 You are probably right for this one, but more often than not you depend on Javascript because you didn't think of a scenario in which Javascript wasn't available.
-After all, who disables Javascript these days! _Note: I've done this and I continue doing it, so you can blaim me too._
+After all, who disables Javascript these days! _Note: I've done this and I continue doing it, so you can blame me too._

 Say you use Javascript for a fancy lazy-loading component that makes your site faster by requesting images only when they are within the viewport.
 You don't want the browser to start making the requests as soon as it gets the markup, so you do something like: